lislema/content-safety-test/README.md

-# Content Safety Evaluation Suite – Full README with Environment Variables
+# Content Safety Evaluation Suite

 This repository contains scripts and datasets used to evaluate Content Safety across text, images, groundedness, and protected‑material detection.
 All scripts support